bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 Goals can be "staffed" by one or more [SME](/learn/contribute/project-information/bevy-organization).
 Staffing a Goal means:

-1. The SME believes the Goal should completed
+1. The SME believes the Goal should be completed
 2. The SME is willing to spend time guiding a Working Group as they design and implement the Goal
 3. The SME believes they have the competency required to be a good technical shepherd of the Goal